 Basically there are two main parts to the packets:

 Once you receive your packet, start on the paperwork as soon as possible.
 The paperwork is not hard, but it is tedious.
 A couple pieces may require the signature of a parent or guardian if you are under 21.
 You will also need your passport for one of the pieces, and you'll need a check or a money order for the health insurance form.
-HEADS UP: ONE OF THE FORMS MUST BE FILLED OUT BY A DOCTOR.
-YOU NEED TO HAVE HAD A PHYSICAL WITHIN 6 MONTHS OR YOU WILL NEED TO GET A PHYSICAL.
-MAKE AN APPOINTMENT NOW!!
+HEADS UP: depending on how you answer questions on your health form, you may or may not need a signature from a doctor.
+If you will need a signature, plan ahead and make an appointment to see your doctor right away!
 For BU students, note that Health Services on campus will not do physicals.
 There is also one optional form: the application for an International Student ID card (ISIC).
 The ISIC card gets you discounts on travel and tourist activities.
 To apply for it, you'll need an official passport photo (not a copy--you'll have to go somewhere like CVS or Walmart to have one taken) and it costs $25 in check or money order.
 YOU DON'T HAVE TO GET IT--IT'S UP TO YOU.
 To find out more, go to www.myisic.com.
 In my experience, the card is worth it if you plan to do lots of traveling and exploring on your own, but not very good if you are joining the excursions and aren’t planning to do additional travel.